 In terms of a changing running scene, I think we’re seeing a huge increase in the number of recreational runners who are lacing up their shoes and getting out there; it’s awesome!

 Name a few of your favourite points along our course or in Vancouver.
 Why do they stand out for you?

 Nothing beats coming along the east seawall of Stanley Park, as you can see the mountains on the North Shore, the buzz of the downtown core and you’re being amped up by the live music on course.
 It’s a pretty energizing final stretch, no matter how beat the legs are feeling!

 What is your pre-race routine?

 Take advantage of some carbohydrate loading and try to get a good night sleep.
 In the morning, I wake up with plenty of time to enjoy a light breakfast and a good warm-up/stretch.
 I get my favourite tunes going to get energized, and then I just try to enjoy the ride ☺.

 Pay it forward: What’s the best advice you’ve ever received from a parent, coach, or mentor about running?
 OR got your own advice?
 Share it with us!

 Enjoy it for you!
 Find a training program and time that works for your schedule.
-Someone once told me ‘running is cheaper than therapy’, Haha.
-And it’s so true!
 Make it fun, make it social, and running can be such a powerful force of positive energy in your life.